xrdocs/8000/_tutorials/cisco-8000-fib-scale.md

 ## FIB Scale Testing Methodology

-FIB scale could have been tested artificially injecting millions of consecutive prefixes.
+FIB scale could have been tested artificially by injecting millions of consecutive prefixes.
 However, this does not match the field reality.

 Instead, for the different tests performed in this article, a real customer production profile was used.
 A major Service Provider FIB was extracted from their live network and has been used to illustrate current resource utilization and validate target future growth.